nipy/mindboggle/doc/index.rst

 Software
 --------
-| Please read the `introduction`_ for Mindboggle's open source, freely available python software
+| Please see the `README`_ for Mindboggle's open source, freely available python software
 | for automated labeling, feature extraction, and shape analysis of human brain image data.

 Data